|(ziv-aflibercept) injection, for intravenous use||Rx only|

 Use polyvinyl chloride (PVC) infusion bags containing bis (2-ethylhexyl) phthalate (DEHP) or polyolefin infusion bags.

-Store diluted ZALTRAP at 2–8°C (36–46°F) for up to 4 hours.
+Store diluted ZALTRAP refrigerated at 2°C to 8°C (36°F to 46°F) for up to 24 hours or at controlled room temperature of 20°C to 25°C (68°F to 77°F) for up to 8 hours.
 Discard any unused portion left in the infusion bag.

 Do not combine ZALTRAP with other drugs in the same infusion bag or intravenous line.